Accredited weekend programs and programs for OTAs seeking occupational therapy (OT) degrees, sorted by State.

-Cabarrus College of Health Sciences, Concord, NC, offers a distance education program designed for working OTAs to progress to entry-level master's degree OTs.
-The academic curriculum includes both online courses and hybrid courses that meet on campus every third weekend.
-The program has two tracks: a combined BS in Interdisciplinary Health Studies/MOT track and a MOT track (for OTAs with a baccalaureate degree).
-The combined BS/MOT track is three years and the MOT track is two years including fieldwork.
+Cabarrus College of Health Sciences, Concord, NC, offers a distance education program designed for experienced OTAs to progress to entry-level master's degree OTs.
+The academic curriculum includes both online courses and hybrid courses that meet on campus every third weekend, and has two tracks:

 University of Findlay

 The University of Findlay, Findlay, OH, offers a full-time weekend program leading to a master's degree in occupational therapy.
 The program is tailored for working adults.
 The curriculum is delivered in every other weekend mostly on-site sessions on Fridays and Saturdays and begins in June of each year.
 Applicants must have a baccalaureate degree in any field as long as all pre-requisite coursework has been completed.
 Those with a bachelor's degree in a health field are given special consideration in the admission process.
 For OTAs needing an online pathway to a bachelor's degree, UF offers 100% online degree completion program.